Rules and Guidelines

-Teams are permitted to improve upon their winning entry during the period between February 25 and March 11 but should not change the primary purpose or functionality of the winning application.
+Teams are permitted to improve upon their winning entry during the period between rounds but should not change the primary purpose or functionality of the winning application.

 Judging will be done online.

-Finalists will be invited to the final round gala for New York City.
+Finalists will be invited to the final round gala.
 Teams are encouraged to work on their solutions up until the start of the event.
 Teams are responsible for expenses associated with attending the Final Round.
 GLH will provide a stipend to each team for travel, but the stipend will unlikely cover all expenses.
 Hosts and Finalist Teams may work with sponsors for additional financial support, but this is not required.

 Final Round | Announcement of Global Winners

-The global finalists will pitch to judges live at the Final Round Gala on May 4, 2019 in New York City and winners will be announced that night.
+The global finalists will pitch to judges live at the Final Round Gala on May 16, 2020 in London UK and winners will be announced that night.